pons-deluxe/kanji-unlock-addon/README.md

 ![toolsmenu](screenshots/toolsmenu.png)

 Selecting **KanjiUnlockAddon: Unsuspend new kanji** will take the newly learned vocabulary cards and check what kanji they contain.
 Those kanji will be unsuspended in the kanji deck.
 The tag '**kanjiunsuspended**' will be added to those vocabulary cards.
+That's it!

 ## Setting up